-The 2013 amendment, effective June 14, 2013, renamed state monuments as historic sites; in the title of the section, after "state", deleted "monuments" and added "historic sites" and after "lands for", deleted "monument" and added "historic site"; deleted "monument" and added "historic site" throughout the section; in the third sentence, after "administered by the", deleted "museum" and added "state historic sites"; and after "division of the", changed "office of cultural affairs" to "cultural affairs department".
+The 2013 amendment, effective June 14, 2013, renamed state monuments as historic sites; in the title of the section, after "state", deleted "monuments" and added "historic sites" and after "lands for", deleted "monument" and added "historic site"; deleted "monument" and added "historic site"; deleted "monument" and added "historic site" throughout the section; in the third sentence, after "administered by the", deleted "museum" and added "state historic sites"; and after "division of the", changed "office of cultural affairs" to "cultural affairs department".

-This act [18-6-18 through 18-6-23 NMSA 1978] may be cited as the "Historic Preservation Loan Act".
+This act [18-6-18 to 18-6-23 NMSA 1978] may be cited as the "Historic Preservation Loan Act".